Generic Name: eslicarbazepine (ES li kar BAZ e peen)

 You should not use this medicine if you are allergic to eslicarbazepine or oxcarbazepine.

-a history of mood problems or suicidal thoughts.
+mood problems or suicidal thoughts.

 Some people have thoughts about suicide while taking an anticonvulsant.
 Your doctor will need to check your progress at regular visits while you are taking eslicarbazepine.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Do not start or stop taking eslicarbazepine during pregnancy without your doctor's advice.
 Having a seizure during pregnancy could harm both mother and baby.
 Tell your doctor right away if you become pregnant while taking eslicarbazepine for seizures.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of eslicarbazepine on the baby.

 Eslicarbazepine can make birth control pills less effective.
 Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking eslicarbazepine.

 Eslicarbazepine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.